TheGameratorT/NCPatcher/README.md

 Patches are divided into 2 types, static and dynamic patches. \
 **Static patches**: Patches that allow you to change the instructions at "compile time".
 These are directly applied to the binary. \
-**Dynamic patches**: Patches that can be stored in the binary unnaplied and only be applied at runtime when requested by the code.
+**Dynamic patches**: Patches that can be stored in the binary unapplied and only be applied at runtime when requested by the code.

 ### Static Patching